Amy Acton: Ohio Department of Health director (2019–2020)

-In February 2019, Ohio governor Mike DeWine made her his final cabinet pick as director of the Department of Health.
-The search process was lengthy, as DeWine had been determined to have the right person in charge in a crisis.
+In February 2019, Ohio governor Mike DeWine made Acton his final cabinet pick as director of the Department of Health.
 Acton was the first woman in the post.
 The two previous incumbents were a lawyer and a marketing director; DeWine mentioned wanting to "rethink how we approach this department".

-In 2020, prior to and during the COVID-19 pandemic, Acton advised Governor Mike DeWine, who became the first U.S. governor to close schools and limit gatherings to no more than 100 people.
-Acton soon after estimated that Ohio's then 5 confirmed cases likely translated to 100,000 actual cases, making national news.
+In 2020, before and during the COVID-19 pandemic, Acton advised DeWine, who became the first U.S. governor to close schools and limit gatherings to 100 people.
+Acton soon estimated that Ohio's then 5 confirmed cases likely translated to 100,000 actual cases, making national news.
 In mid-March, she predicted cases could peak in late April to mid-May.

 On March 12, Acton said of the pandemic, "This will be the thing this generation remembers."
 Ohio House Minority Leader Emilia Sykes called her "the real MVP of Ohio's coronavirus response."
 The Dayton Daily News called her "Ohio's trusted face during the pandemic."

 Acton was an advocate of postponing the 2020 Ohio Democratic presidential primary, which was slated for March 17, 2020.
-The day before the scheduled election, Governor DeWine declared it canceled, only for a judge to rule that he did not have the authority to do so.
-Acton then ordered polling places closed due a public health emergency.
+The day before the scheduled election, DeWine canceled it, but a judge ruled he did not have the authority to do so.
+Acton then ordered polling places closed due to a public health emergency.
 It was later determined that the election would be conducted entirely by mail-in absentee ballot for those who had not participated in early voting.
 In April 2020, CNN called her "the Buckeye state's version of the straight-talking Dr. Anthony Fauci".